 The engineer will run checks on the day

-For example, some homes have extremely thick walls.
-This can prevent your smart meters sending readings to your Bulb Account.
-If that happens, the engineer may stop the installation or your new smart meters will stay in ‘dumb’ mode while we work on a solution.
+- your home has extremely thick walls, which can stop your smart meters from sending readings to your Bulb account - the engineer may need to stop the installation or your new smart meters will stay in ‘dumb’ mode while we work on a solution

-Sometimes there will be issues that can’t be fixed by our engineers.
-For example, if there’s a problem with your main supply fuse, or your meter is mounted on an asbestos backboard, we’ll need to talk to the local Distribution Network Operator (DNO) to arrange for one of their engineers to visit you.
+- there's a problem with your main supply fuse or your meter's on an asbestos backboard - we’ll need to talk to the local distribution network operator (DNO) to arrange for one of their engineers to visit you

 We’re happy to say that the majority of cases go smoothly, but we hope you’ll bear with us when things are beyond our control.